cpswan/katacoda-scenarios/iac-git-dev/step6.md

-Having commited the changes locally they can now be pushed back to GitHub.
+Having committed the changes locally they can now be pushed back to GitHub.

 ## Task